Table of Contents

 Strandberg Boden

 The Boden by Strandberg is a guitar optimized for comfort.
-Every part of it stands out from other guitars, whether it be the headless neck design or the deep double cutaways along with two leg rest grooves on the bottom of the guitar.
+Every part of it stands out from other guitars, whether the headless neck design or the deep double cutaways, along with two leg rest grooves on the bottom of the guitar.

-This asymmetrical body was made to ensure that the player would be comfortable playing at any position.
+This asymmetrical body ensured the player would be comfortable playing at any position.
 Being headless, these guitars are also really lightweight.
 Even the heaviest of them come under five pounds.

 Specifications of the Strandberg Boden Series